vlang-association/blog/content/blog/is-v-orm-direction-right.md

 {{< /rawhtml >}}

 Do you see the differences between these simple queries?
-I don't.
+I do not.
 You can, of course, write more complex queries so that differences begin to appear, but you may not be able to express such code in V ORM.

 What about migrations between databases?
 How often do you need to change the DBMS in your projects?
 In my opinion, this is not a significant advantage for V ORM because it places the burden of migration on the user.
 **Simple queries are simply written everywhere**, but the user will still have to migrate the data.

 I believe this point is somewhat misleading and requires revision.